damogranlabs/classy_blocks/README.md

 ### Loft
 A single block, created between two `Face`s.
 Edges between the same vertices on the two faces can also be specified.

-> See `examples/operations` for an example of each operation.
+> See [examples/operations](https://github.com/damogranlabs/classy_examples) for an example of each operation.

 **Basically any kind of block can be created with Loft so this is usually as low-level as you'll need to go.**

+## Low level
-## Low level: Manual block creation using vertices, edges, etc.
+Manual block creation using vertices, edges, etc.

 Workflow is similar to bare-bones blockMeshDict but you don't have to track vertex/edge/block indexes.
 You do: